 I passed by your blog and cannot say that you use too much of make up.
-Black eyes are great =) Maybe people who tell you that you wear too much of make up are just jealous since they do not dare do the same.posted almost 5 years ago
+Black eyes are great =) Maybe people who tell you that you wear too much of make up are just jealous since they do not dare do the same.posted over 5 years ago

 When you look like a clown, or a panda.

 I think most people are afraid to go out of their comfort zone (esp when it comes to makeup, even more so than fashion).
 Most natural makeup wearers (browns, earthy tones) wont try bright colors and people who like the more dramatic look feel too naked with a natural look.
-I prefer an in between look day to day, dramatic if i’m going out, and natural for family gatherings.posted almost 5 years ago
+I prefer an in between look day to day, dramatic if i’m going out, and natural for family gatherings.posted over 5 years ago

 “too much” really depends on your style and the situation you’re in.